Rohan-s18/CSDS338_Lab/Week 0/README.md

     This command gives us the location of the the given command (such as date/ps etc).

 ## Contact
-If you face any problems or have any questions, please contact me at:
+Like all weeks, I will be going through the Lab content in my office hours of the same week, so if you have any questions just let me know over there.
+Additionally you can send me an email at:
 rxs1182@case.edu
 rohan.b.singh54@gmail.com